r-Yayap/MultiplePDF-Areas2Excel/README.md

 # PDF-Text-Extractor
 A PDF text extractor built using python to extract text on specific areas for multiple files.

-This code as mentioned above can read texts (using [PyMuPDF](https://github.com/pymupdf/PyMuPDF) module) in a PDF file by specifically selecting an area in a pdf through a Graphical User Interface then extract the texts on that area/s for multiple PDFs.
-The output would then be saved as an Excel file.
-It works great on multiple PDF with the same PDF dimensions.
+This tool utilizes [PyMuPDF](https://github.com/pymupdf/PyMuPDF) module to read text in a PDF file, allowing users to select specific areas via a Graphical User Interface for extraction.
+The extracted text is then saved as an Excel file.
+It performs efficiently, particularly on multiple PDFs with identical dimensions.

 Built with the help of ChatGPT, Google, and Youtube, this is a simple tool to help me and my team in our daily tasks of scanning through PDFs.
 I am not really a coder so the code might look messy in the eyes of a coder.
 Regardless, the current capability of this code would suffice for what I had in mind when this was still an idea.
 It has helped me save a lot of time and be more efficient, and I hope for those who will use this would also feel the same.

-For the meantime, it cannot extract texts in an image due to limited time for coding.
-This might be done in future development propably by using pytesseract or other OCR modules available.
+Currently, the tool does not support text extraction from images due to time constraints.
+However, future development may include this feature, possibly integrating pytesseract or other OCR modules.
 There is a quick guide on how to use it though I hope the UI would be easy to understand to those who would use this.

 ## Installation
 Install the dependencies stated in requirements.txt